rgeoghegan/ocaml-redis/README.md

     rake library

 should do the trick.
-From there, you will have to manually move redis.cmxa, redis.a, redis.cmi and redis_util.cmi to where ever suits you best.
+From there, you will have to statically link build/redis.cmx, build/redis.cmo and build/redis.cmi with your code.

 Testing
 -------